 Distracting yourself from your fears of flying alone will help you forget them momentarily.
 When traveling alone, bring a book, crossword puzzle, or magazine to immerse yourself in a hobby you enjoy.
 If you’re finding it hard to concentrate, choose a movie or TV show that will hold your attention.

 Lots of people have a phobia of flying.
 If you find yourself with anxiety before you get on the plane, enlist a therapist specializing in cognitive-behavioral therapy (CBT).
+CBT also works to when you’re an overthinker!
 Whether it’s the plane or the fear of getting stranded alone in a country you’re unfamiliar with, you should get to the source of your worries.

 A therapist will help you develop coping mechanisms and new ways of thinking about the acute problem.
 You might not know yourself what’s triggering the panic attack.
 For example, you might think you’re panicking because you’re in a crowded space, but it might be a fear of getting lost.